T

 Destination-specific money tips

-• While cards are widely accepted, always have some Euros for smaller cafes, markets, and some historical sites.
+• While cards are widely accepted, always carry some cash for smaller cafes, markets, and some smaller shops.